Hexadecimal: Verbal representation

-Since there were no traditional numerals to represent the quantities from ten to fifteen, alphabetic letters were re-employed as a substitute.
 Most European languages lack non-decimal-based words for some of the numerals eleven to fifteen.
 Some people read hex numbers digit by digit, like a phone number, or using the NATO phonetic alphabet, the Joint Army/Navy Phonetic Alphabet, or a similar ad hoc system.
 In the wake of the adoption of hex among IBM System/360 programmers, Magnuson (1968) suggested a pronunciation guide that gave short names to the letters of hex – for instance, "A" was pronounced "ann", B "bet", C "chris", etc. Another naming-system was published online by Rogers (2007) that tries to make the verbal representation distinguishable in any case, even when the actual number does not contain numbers A–F. Examples are listed in the tables below.
 Yet another naming system was elaborated by Babb (2015), based on a joke in Silicon Valley.
-The system proposed by Babb was further improved by Atkins-Bittner in 2015-2016.